kayak/redux-data-model/docs/docs/tutorial.md

 ```

 Notice that countModel.state is namespaced with the namespace option provided to the [model].
 By now you probably
 realised that [model]'s namespaces must be unique.
 And you'd be totally right to assume that.
-In fact react-resux
+In fact redux-data-model
 will enforce that when calling the [combineModelReducers] function.
 Enough of digressions though.

 ## Getting to the UI